YannGarcia/repo/README.md

     4. Restart your current session

-    5. Install the following frameworks into your frameworks directory ${HOME_FRAMEWORKS}
+    5. Install and build the following frameworks into your frameworks directory ${HOME_FRAMEWORKS}
-      - google test (git clone https://github.com/google/googletest.git googletest)
+      - google test (git clone https://github.com/google/googletest.git googletest) NOTE For native Linux Hardware, in travis.sh script, you shoud change this: -Dgmock_build_tests=ON to -Dgmock_build_tests=NO
       - Linaro cross compiler (e.g. https://launchpad.net/gcc-arm-embedded/5.0/5-2016-q3-update/+download/gcc-arm-none-eabi-5_4-2016q3-20160926-linux.tar.bz2)
       - Texas Instrument TIVA and MSP driver libraries NOTE Take a look to the ~/repo/travis_scripts/install.bash srcript for more details